 The History of Medicine Reading Room is open from 8:30 a.m. to 5:00 p.m.
 (EST) Monday thru Friday except for Federal holidays.
 The last retrieval from the stacks is at 4:00 p.m.

-Visit From DNA to Beer: Harnessing Nature in Medicine and Industry, the current special display in the History of Medicine Reading Room.
+Visit Pictures of Nursing: The Zwerdling Postcard Collection, the current special display in the History of Medicine Reading Room.
 For a tour of the special display, please contact: NLMExhibition@mail.nih.gov or call 301.594.1947.

 Check out What’s Happening on the History of Medicine homepage.

 Explore Objects of Art in the National Library of Medicine

 Take some Tours